scikit-learn/enhancement_proposals/slep001/discussion.rst

    For some usecases, test time needs to modify the number of samples (for instance data loading from a file).
 However, these will by construction a problem for eg cross-val-score, as they need to generate a y_true.
+Indeed, the problem is the following:

+   - To measure an error, we need y_true at the level of 'cross_val_score' or GridSearch

+   - y_true is created inside the pipeline by the data-loading object.

    It is thus unclear that the data-loading usecases can be fully integrated in the CV framework (which is not an argument against enabling them).

+   |

-   For our CV framework, we need the number of samples to remain constant (to have correspondence between y_pred and _true).
-This is an argument
+   For our CV framework, we need the number of samples to remain
-   for:
+   constant: for each y_pred, we need a corresponding y_true.
+This is an argument for:

    #.
 Accepting both transform and transform_pipe